-£m 2021-22 2022-23 2023-24 2024-25

-Forecast Estimate Estimate Estimate

-Principal sums invested > 365 days 9.6 15 15 15
+£m 2022-23 2023-24 2024-25 2025-26 Forecast £m Estimate £m Estimate £m Estimate £m Principal sums invested > 365 days 10 15 15 15

 2.4 The Council's current strategic approach is to utilise internal borrowing to finance cash demands, avoiding new external debt and running down cash balances as a temporary measure where possible.
-The on-boarding Districts
+The on-boarding Districts hold some investments that exceed 365 days, this practice may continue in the future for the Council if it holds sufficient cash balances and such investments assist in the prudent management of the Council's financial affairs.